 - Check for any mistakes on your credit report.

-- Try to pay any bills or other credit repayments on time.
+- Pay any bills or other credit repayments on time.

-- Check for fraudulent activity on your credit report.
-For example, if someone applied for credit in your name without your knowledge.
+- Check for fraud activity on your credit report.
+For example, if someone pretended to be you and applied for credit.

-- Try and reduce any outstanding debt or clear it off completely.
+- Reduce any outstanding debt or clear it off completely.